xiaoyanwu077/SheSharp_competition/README.md

 - Convert all text to lowercase to ensure consistency.
 - Remove dashes and spaces to clean up the text.

-### Date Filtering
+### Filter the Data
 In this step, we further clean the data by removing specific job titles that are not relevant to our analysis.
-For example, we removed "security officer" and "security engineer" in job titles.
+For example, we didn't count "security officer" in job titles.

-## Categorization
+### Categorize
 To simplify the analysis, we create 11 job categories based on specific job titles.
 For example:
 ```python
 data_engineer_nl = df_NL[df_NL['job_name'].str.contains("data engineer")]